edf-hpc/hpcstats/doc/configuration.rst

 * ``group_dpt_regexp`` (*required*): The regular expression to extract the department name of the user out of a group name. *Ex:*
   ``cn=(.+)-dp-(.+),ou.*``.
+* ``default_subdir`` (*optional*): The default subdirection assigned to users whose real department cannot be defined based on their groups memberships.
+  This default subdirection is concatenated to the name of the user primary group.
+Default is ``unknown``.

 The ``<cluster>/slurm`` section (*optional*) is required by